 Assessment and Technology

 Educational technologies are often viewed and reported on with a distinct positivity bias (Irvine, 2020) wherein ‘new’ technologies are presumed to represent progress and will inevitably have a positive effect on learning.
 This can be seen in the titles given to some initiatives, such as “Technology-Enhanced Assessment” (Oldfield et al., 2012; Timmis et al., 2016), “IT-enabled assessment” (Webb & Ifenthaler, 2018), or “technology-rich” (Lin et al., 2020).
 As such, I will use the more neutral term technology-mediated to indicate that adding digital technology to an assessment environment does not necessarily improve that environment.
-Similar to assessment practices being grounded in (both philosophically, as in ‘based upon’, and figuratively, as in ‘stuck in’) behaviourist conceptions of pedagogy leading to practices that rely heavily on summative approaches to assessment, so too, many educational technologies are grounded in (based upon and stuck in) behaviourist conceptions of pedagogy leading to practices that rely heavily on summative approaches to assessment.
-This can be seen in the progressively more advanced technologies beginning with Pressey’s teaching machines (Benjamin, 1988; Pressey, 1927; Watters, 2021) which was built to automate the process of “drilling” learners in an effort to teach them some concept.
+Similar to assessment practices being grounded in (both philosophically, as in ‘based upon,’ and figuratively, as in ‘stuck in’) behaviourist conceptions of pedagogy leading to practices that rely heavily on summative approaches to assessment, so too, many educational technologies are grounded in (based upon and stuck in) behaviourist conceptions of pedagogy leading to practices that rely heavily on summative approaches to assessment.
+This can be seen in the progressively more advanced technologies beginning with Pressey’s teaching machines (Benjamin, 1988; Pressey, 1927; Watters, 2021) which were built to automate the process of “drilling” learners in an effort to teach them some concept.
 The machine needed to be pre-programmed with a series of selected-response questions along with distractors and correct answers.
 As a learner answered each question, the machine was programmed to match the response to the programmed correct response, and if it matched, the learner was determined to have “mastered” that question and it was dropped from the bank of questions the learner had not yet mastered.
 If it did not match, the question was cycled back into the bank to be repeated.
-This technology was promoted as a tool to be used to modernize and increase the efficiency of tasks that aligned with the dominant pedagigical paradigm at the time.
+This technology was promoted as a tool to be used to modernize and increase the efficiency of tasks that aligned with the dominant pedagogical paradigm at the time.
 A second example, although not one marketed directly to schools, but to parents, was the Speak & Spell, released in 1978 by Texas Instruments (Braguinski, 2018; Frantz, 2014), which represented an advance in technology and an increase in efficiency, as the Speak & Spell could be programmed to store and reproduce voice recordings of words as well as multiple recordings of feedback messages (Frantz, 2014).
 While the Speak & Spell was a leap forward in processing power, memory storage, and therefore complexity, the underlying pedagogy remained identical to that of Pressey’s teaching machine (Watters, 2015).
 Moving forward again, and modern technologies are vastly more powerful than teaching machines or the Speak & Spell and power very complex adaptive tests, such as the NCLEX-RN, the national licensing exam for Registered Nurses in Canada and the USA (Smith Glasgow et al., 2019).
 These advances in both hardware and software allow for still greater efficiencies in testing, yet the NCLEX-RN must still be programmed with selected-response questions, their distractors, and correct responses, all still in alignment with behavioural models of pedagogy.